 Mainly most do not worry very much about our Governments (Federal and Provincial) intruding into our prepping plans.
 However, the main issue is local enforcement of health and safety http://www.cambridgetimes.ca/news-story/5730872-survival-camp-goes-on-at-nuclear-bunker-despite-shelburne-fire-board-s-warning/

 As you can see from the article the local government is worried about our safety rather than our prepping!
 The idea of getting a Government permit for a prepping meet is likely foreign to many Americans!
 Our official emergency Government advice/help is almost nonexistent other than for earthquakes on the West Coast so the beginning prepper will not likely get clued in from the Canadian Government.

 Simply put FEMA North does not exist, so the attendant safety and fears are absent.
 We are on our own for any significant event.
 If the Army showed up I’d be surprised.
 They will be at the food storage area, hospitals, and Government buildings but large numbers patrolling the streets are unlikely.

 Winter is always coming!

-For bugging out, snow shoes and/or skies are essential up here as is very good quality sun glasses.
+For bugging out, snowshoes and/or skies are essential up here as are very good quality sunglasses.
 I have been sunburned in February while out enjoying the snow.
 That is not something people tend to think of but sun protection is actually more vital in the Winter than the Summer up here.